Nashville's Wild Cub can't stay away

 The band, whose debut, "Youth," saw wide release last week, blends danceable beats and snaky, instantly memorable guitar runs into its accessible and infectious pop music.

-Nashville's Wild Cub, who played here in February, is back for another gig at Turner Hall, on Tuesday, April 8, opening for American Authors.
+Nashville's Wild Cub, who played here in February – and returns this summer for a big gig at Summerfest – is back for another gig at Turner Hall, on Tuesday, April 8, opening for American Authors.
 Because the band was so recently here, we reprise our interview with singer/guitarist Keegan DeWitt, but with a little update about that February visit.

 We talked to DeWitt – who is also a noted film composer who scored two films that screened at Sundance earlier this year month – about Wild Cub's music and the Nashville scene.

 OnMilwaukee.com: We tend to think of Nashville as just a haven for country, but you guys and Leagues suggested in 2013 that there's more to the story.
 What's going on down there these days?

 Keegan DeWitt: I think Nashville has taken a positive turn in terms of diversity lately.
 Between Caitlin Rose, Jeff The Brotherhood and others – all while the larger music-row big time country scene is drying out – it's helped shift the national focus to a much more interesting group of truly creative people.

 OMC: I read that the tracks were run through a four-track cassette machine for a grittier feel.
 Did the approach succeed in achieving what you'd hoped?